dvcrn/chatgpt-ui/README.md

-# Selfhosted ChatGPT
+# ChatGPT UI

-ChatGPT to host yourself, written in Elixir + LiveView
+ChatGPT to host yourself, targeted at business-ey usecases that may be useful within a company, written in Elixir + LiveView

 ![screenshot](demo.gif)